Stain Your Decking For a Summer of BBQs

 It also pays to use a treatment every 2 or 3 years.
 This depends to a large extent on the stain you choose and whether or not your decking is sheltered or exposed to the elements.

-When you first install your decking, you can wait a few months before applying a treatment.
+When installing your decking, you can wait a few months before applying a treatment.

 Equipment For Staining Decking

-If you want to stain your decking without creating a mess, protective clothing and gloves are essential.
+Protective clothing and gloves are essential if you want to stain your decking without creating a mess.

 - Protective gloves